SMSPIRITUALITY—MEDIA

 Where the lineage meets the index

 The Mysore reform is the missing root of much of what the yoga and āsana entries map.
-None of the surviving twentieth-century media that the index currently catalogues are by Krishnamacharya himself — he taught privately, refused most photography, and recorded almost nothing.
-The closest the corpus comes to a direct trace is the parallel and adjacent material.
-Paramahansa Yogananda's *Autobiography of a Yogi* belongs to a different lineage — the kriyā yoga line of Lahiri Mahasaya — but is the same Indian generation addressing the same Western audience and carries the householder-yoga register that Krishnamacharya was institutionalising at Mysore.
-Sadhguru's *Inner Engineering* and its online programme sit inside the same southern Indian haṭha world a generation later — the Shambhavi Mahāmudrā the curriculum centres on is recognisably the limb-three-and-four work Krishnamacharya treated as the actual yoga rather than its postural propaedeutic.
-Sadhguru on disability and spiritual practice and Sadhguru on unlocking the mind's full potential carry the same instruction in shorter idiom.
+None of the surviving twentieth-century media in the index are by Krishnamacharya himself.
+He taught privately, refused most photography, and recorded almost nothing.
+The closest the corpus comes to a direct trace is parallel and adjacent material.
+Paramahansa Yogananda's *Autobiography of a Yogi* belongs to a different lineage, the kriyā yoga line of Lahiri Mahasaya, but is the same Indian generation addressing the same Western audience and carries the householder-yoga register that Krishnamacharya was institutionalising at Mysore.
+Sadhguru's *Inner Engineering* and its online programme sit inside the same southern Indian haṭha world a generation later.
+The Shambhavi Mahāmudrā at the curriculum's centre is recognisably the limb-three-and-four work Krishnamacharya treated as the actual yoga rather than its postural propaedeutic.
+Sadhguru on disability and spiritual practice and Sadhguru on unlocking the mind's full potential carry the same instruction in shorter form.
 The Iyengar entry is the index's only direct biographical engagement with the Mysore lineage; the present entry is its precursor.
 The haṭha yoga entry maps the pre-Mysore textual layer that the reform reorganised; the āsana entry traces the consequences for the modern studio.

 What the studio brand has and hasn't preserved

-The flow idiom of contemporary studio yoga, with its inhale-and-exhale-paired transitions, is substantially Pattabhi Jois's codification of a Krishnamacharya teaching that was itself one branch of a much wider curriculum.
+The flow idiom of contemporary studio yoga, with its breath-paired transitions, is substantially Pattabhi Jois's codification of a Krishnamacharya teaching that was itself one branch of a much wider curriculum.
 The narrowing is the standard cost of mass transmission.
-The *prāṇāyāma*, the bandhas, the longer breath-retentions, the sustained meditation work, the Ayurvedic constitution-by-constitution adjustments, the Sanskrit recitation, the daily japa and the deeper philosophical study — most of which Krishnamacharya treated as inseparable from the postural work — have largely fallen out of the studio offering.
+The *prāṇāyāma*, the bandhas, the longer breath-retentions, the sustained meditation work, the Ayurvedic constitution-by-constitution adjustments, the Sanskrit recitation, and the daily japa were all things Krishnamacharya treated as inseparable from the postural work.
+Most have fallen out of the studio offering.
 The four direct students each retained different parts of the original; later teachers retained different fractions of theirs.
-The haṭha system as Krishnamacharya understood it survives in the index most clearly through Sadhguru's curricula (which preserve much of the prāṇāyāma and the subtle-body framework) and through the Iyengar tradition (which preserves the postural precision and the sustained-hold approach).
-The transmission is faithful, on its own account, only when both axes are intact.
+The haṭha system as Krishnamacharya understood it survives in the index most clearly through Sadhguru's curricula, which preserve much of the prāṇāyāma and the subtle-body framework, and through the Iyengar tradition, which preserves the postural precision and the sustained-hold approach.

 Why he's in the lexicon

-Krishnamacharya is not represented in the index by any item recorded under his name; his refusal to be photographed and his preference for private instruction made him deliberately unmediated.
+Krishnamacharya is not represented in the index by any item recorded under his name.
+His refusal to be photographed and his preference for private instruction made him deliberately unmediated.
 He earns the entry through cross-link weight: the yoga, āsana, haṭha yoga, B.K.S.
-Iyengar and Paramahansa Yogananda entries all pass through him as the unspoken centre of the twentieth-century reception, and treating the Mysore reform as an absent dependency rather than as a figure in his own right would obscure the line of transmission that the modern postural studio is the contemporary terminus of.
+Iyengar, and Paramahansa Yogananda entries all pass through him as the unspoken centre of the twentieth-century reception.
+Treating the Mysore reform as an absent dependency rather than as a figure in his own right would obscure the line of transmission that the modern postural studio is the contemporary terminus of.
 He died in Madras on 28 February 1989, aged 100, having taught into his nineties.